otrv4/otrv4/otrv4.md

 ### Secure Session ID

-The secure session ID is a 8-byte value.
+The secure session ID (`SSID`) is a 8-byte value.
 If the participant requests to see it, it should be displayed as two 4-byte big-endian unsigned values.
 For example, in C language, in "%08x" format.
 If the party transmitted the Auth-R message during the DAKE, then display the first 4 bytes in bold, and the second 4 bytes in non-bold.
 If the party transmitted the Auth-I message instead, display the first 4 bytes in non-bold, and the second 4 bytes in bold.
 If the party transmitted the Non-Interactive-Auth message during the DAKE, then display the first 4 bytes in bold, and the second 4 bytes in non-bold.
 If the party received the Non-Interactive-Auth message instead, display the first 4 bytes in non-bold, and the second 4 bytes in bold.

 This Secure Session ID can be used by the parties to verify (over the telephone, assuming the parties recognize each others' voices) that there is no